No results were found...

 10. Tap into the last-minute gifts market

 We’re all guilty of some last-minute Christmas shopping!
-Smart email marketers have tapped into this trend and created favorable deals for the less-prepared Christmas shoppers.
+Smart email marketers have tapped into this behavior and created favorable deals for the less-prepared Christmas shoppers.

 To do the same, you could send a reminder email with a countdown timer for orders to be made and delivered on time before Christmas.
 Or you could offer express shipping for people who have left it too late.